fonttools/fonttools/Doc/source/designspaceLib/readme.rst

 1.2 map element
 ===============

--  Defines a single node in a series of input value / output value pairs.
+-  Defines a single node in a series of input value (user space coordinate) to output value (designspace coordinate) pairs.
 -  Together these values transform the designspace.
 -  Child of ``axis`` element.

-.. example-2:
+.. example-3:

 Example
 -------